-Participation in Local Government matters takes place through a structured manner, hence the establishment of the IDP Representatives Forum.
-A review of existing Representatives will be made in order to involve Stakeholders that were not included during the previous planning process.
+Participation in local government matters takes place through a structured manner, hence the establishment of the IDP Representatives Forum.
+A review of existing representatives will be made in order to involve stakeholders that were not included during the previous planning process.
 In order to minimize costs and participation fatigue, the Municipality will phase in participation of different stakeholders at various levels of review without compromising the element of accountability.
-The Municipality will where possible make transport arrangements for ward committee members and Traditional Leaders.
+The Municipality will where possible make transport arrangements for ward committee members and traditional leaders.
 The language used in the meeting will be English.
 However participants will be allowed to use other languages.
 The draft review documents will be available to all communities and stakeholders for comments.
-The draft Integrated Development Plan (IDP) must be finalized by 31 March each Financial Year and the final Integrated Development Plan (IDP) by end May of each Financial Year.
+The draft Integrated Development Plan (IDP) must be finalized by 31 March 2019.